TraderStatus.com __________ Why Form Your Own Entity?

 • ... or any SMLLC business activity

-• receiving income or loss from active pass-thru entity activity
+• receiving income or loss from an active pass-thru entity activity

 • receiving income or loss from passive pass-thru entity investments